Zhenev/better-python-with-ci-cd/docker_python_postgres_tutorial/database/README.md

 ### Data Files

-- The data files for the database are stored in this directory.
+- The data files for the database are stored in this directory, `/data` subdirectory will be created by the container during runtime.
 - Do not modify or delete the data files manually, as it may cause data corruption or loss.

 ### Accessing the Database

-- To access the database, use the appropriate database client or connection method.
+- To access the database, use the appropriate database client or connection method, e.g. the `sqlalchemy` toolkit.
 - Refer to the project documentation for connection details and credentials.

 ### Additional Information

 - For more information about the project and its components, please reach out to the project owner.